 ADVANCED (first ensembles: grade 7 and above, second ensembles: grade 5 and above)

-County orchestras and ensembles (string, woodwind, brass, percussion, harps, big band, early music ensemble, world music, wind orchestra, full orchestra)
+County orchestras and ensembles (string, woodwind, brass, percussion, harps, wind orchestra, symphony orchestra)

 What people have said about the various bands and orchestras: